 IntelGenx Enters into Feasibility & Development Agreement For CBD-Infused VetaFilm™

-/EIN News/ -- SAINT LAURENT, Quebec, Nov.
+SAINT LAURENT, Quebec, Nov.
 09, 2022 (GLOBE NEWSWIRE) -- IntelGenx Corp.
-(TSX:IGX) (OTCQB:IGXT) (the "Company" or "IntelGenx”), a leader in pharmaceutical films, today announced that it has entered into a Feasibility Study & Development Agreement (the “Agreement”) with an undisclosed animal health company focused on advancing a VetaFilm™-based oral film formulation containing CBD for use in companion animals.
+IGX IGXT (the "Company" or "IntelGenx"), a leader in pharmaceutical films, today announced that it has entered into a Feasibility Study & Development Agreement (the "Agreement") with an undisclosed animal health company focused on advancing a VetaFilm™-based oral film formulation containing CBD for use in companion animals.

 Pursuant to the Agreement, IntelGenx will provide a CBD-infused VetaFilm™ product prototype for clinical investigation.
 Based on successful feasibility, IntelGenx will enter into negotiations for a commercial agreement, pursuant to which IntelGenx will have exclusive rights to further develop, manufacture and supply the developed product.